Mwai Kibaki: Personal life

 Kibaki was married to Lucy Muthoni from 1961 until her death in 2016.
 They had four children: Judy Wanjiku, Jimmy Kibaki, David Kagai, and Tony Githinji.
 They also had several grandchildren: Joy Jamie Marie, Rachael Muthoni, Mwai Junior, and Krystinaa Muthoni.
 Jimmy Kibaki has declared and aspired to be his father's political heir, though he has been unsuccessful in that endeavor so far.

 In 2004, the media reported that Kibaki had a second spouse, whom he allegedly married under customary law, Mary Wambui, and a daughter, Wangui Mwai.
 State House in response released an unsigned statement that Kibaki's only immediate family at the time was his then wife, Lucy, and their four children.
-In 2009, Kibaki, with Lucy in close attendance, held an odd press conference to re-state publicly that he only had one wife.
-The matter of Kibaki's alleged mistress, and his wife's unusually dramatic public reactions therein, provided an embarrassing side-show during his presidency, with the Washington Post terming the entire scandal as a "new Kenyan soap opera".
+In 2009, Kibaki, with Lucy in close attendance, held a press conference to re-state publicly that he only had one wife.
+The matter of Kibaki's alleged mistress, and his wife's public reactions, were seen as embarrassing by the press, with the Washington Post terming the scandal as a "new Kenyan soap opera".

-Ms. Wambui, the rather popular "other woman", who enjoyed the state trappings of a presidential spouse and became a powerful and wealthy business-woman during the Kibaki Presidency, frequently drove Lucy into episodes of highly embarrassing very publicly displayed rage.
+Wambui enjoyed the state trappings of a presidential spouse and became a powerful and wealthy business-woman during the Kibaki Presidency.
+During the scandal, Lucy had several public moments of frustration at the situation.
 Ms. Wambui, despite opposition from Kibaki's family, led publicly by Kibaki's son, Jimmy, and despite Kibaki's public endorsement and campaign for her opponent, succeeded Kibaki as Member of Parliament for Othaya in the 2013 General Election.
 In December 2014, Senator Bonny Khalwale stated on KTN's Jeff Koinange Live that President Kibaki had introduced Wambui as his wife.

 Kibaki enjoyed playing golf and was a member of the Muthaiga Golf Club.
 He was a practicing and a very committed member of the Roman Catholic Church and attended Consolata Shrines Catholic Church in Nairobi every Sunday at noon.

 On 21 August 2016, Kibaki was taken to Karen Hospital, and later flew to South Africa for specialized treatment.

 Unlike the Kenyatta and Moi families, Kibaki's family has shown little interest in politics save for his nephew Nderitu Muriithi, Governor of Laikipia County, from 2017 to 2022.